leok7v/leok7v.github.io/page90.md

 Integer types
 ---
 Type `int` is used in C to index arrays.
-Safe assumption on most recent platform that it's int32_t or larger.
+A safe assumption on most recent platforms is that it's int32_t or larger.
-Type `size_t` and `isize_t` was one of the biggest posix mistakes and should be avoided as much as possible.
+Types `size_t` and `isize_t` were among the biggest posix mistakes and should be avoided as much as possible.
-Int all composite types (arrays and structs) and some function parameter sized `<stdint.h>` must be used.
+In all composite types (arrays and structs) and some function parameters, sized `<stdint.h>` types must be used.

 Packed structures
 ---